If These Apps Are Still on Your Phone, Someone May Be Spying on You

 There’s an app for that…but should you use it?

 We all love our cellphones and the millions of ways they connect us and make our lives easier.
 But some of those apps that you love and have come to rely on could actually be putting you at risk.
 While it’s easy to forget about the need for privacy in a world where everyone airs everything online, it’s important to remember that it takes very little information for someone to steal your identity and even hack into your banking accounts.
 We’ve collected information about some of the worst offenders so that you can make an educated decision about which apps you trust with your privacy and which ones need to go.
-And when you’re done securing your phone, check out these 7 online privacy tools you should be using.
+The bad ones are likely guilty of one these top mobile phone security threats.

 It’s also a good idea to do a little research first.
 Barlow recommends checking how many reviews an app has before downloading it.
 Ideally, anything you add to your phone will have already been used and reviewed by thousands of other people.